intel/intel-extension-for-pytorch/examples/cpu/serving/triton/README.md

 # Serving BERT models with Triton Server and Intel® Extension for PyTorch optimizations

 ## Description
-This sample provide code to integrate Intel® Extension for PyTorch (IPEX) with Triton Inference Server framework.
-This project provides custom python backend for IPEX and additional dynamic batching algorithm to improve the performance.
+This sample provide code to integrate Intel® Extension for PyTorch with Triton Inference Server framework.
+This project provides custom Python backend for Intel® Extension for PyTorch and additional dynamic batching algorithm to improve the performance.
 This code can be used as performance benchmark for Bert-Base and Bert-Large models.

 ![graph](./graph.jpg)